hwchen/keyring-rs/README.md

 Linux (secret-service and kernel keyutils), iOS (keychain), macOS (keychain), and
 Windows (credential manager).

-It also builds on FreeBSD and OpenBSD (secret-service), and probably works there, but since neither the maintainers nor GitHub do building and testing on BSDs, we can't be sure.
+It also builds on FreeBSD and OpenBSD (secret-service), and probably works there, but since neither the maintainers nor GitHub do testing on BSD variants, we rely on contributors to support these platforms.
+Thanks for your help!

 The default features of this crate are set up to build all the available platform support.